TERMS OF BUSINESS

 The Investor Compensation Company Ltd. (ICCL) was established under the 1998 Act to operate such a compensation scheme and our firm is a member of this scheme.

-Compensation may be payable where money or investment instruments owed or belonging to the clients and held, administered or managed by the firm cannot be returns to those clients for the time being and where there is no reasonably foreseeable opportunity of the firm being able to do so.
+Compensation may be payable where money or investment instruments owed or belonging to clients and held, administered or managed by the firm cannot be returned to those clients for the time being and where there is no reasonably foreseeable opportunity of the firm being able to do so.

 A right to compensation will arise only: